Swiss National Park with Mountains, Trees and River

 St Ursanne Naturpark Doubs (Foto: Schweiz Tourismus Giglio Pasqua)

-For the Chasseral Nature Park, we will stay in the Jura mountains for the time being.
-It was named after the Chasseral, the highest elevation in the Bernese Jura, which is also considered the viewing terrace of the Swiss Jura.
+For the Chasseral Nature Park, we're staying in the Jura Mountains for now.
+It’s named after Chasseral, the highest point in the Bernese Jura, which is also considered a viewpoint of the Swiss Jura.
 It has held the title of regional nature park since 2012.

 For more information on discovering the Chasseral Nature Park, with up-to-date details and offers, visit this website